GoogleCloudPlatform/jetty-runtime/perf/README.md

 * perf-server: A simple webapp which is deployed into Google Flexible environment with static and dynamic resources.
 * perf-runner: A configurable load testing client which is bundled into a Docker container which generates load to the webapp deployed in under perf-server.
+* perf-test: A unit test that will monitoring an executing performance test and then validate the final results against injected criteria.

 The process involved is 2 step, first an instance of the perf-server is deployed into the GCE and started up.
 Once this is in place we are able to navigate to all the assets that the load client can through a normal browser, it is for all intents and purposes a standard Google Flexible based application.
 We hold the number of instances of this application to a fixed amount of 1 with no intent to enable autoscaling (at this time).
 We then deploy the pre-configured perf-runner instances which once deployed will begin a period of warm-up or burn-in by making some initial requests to the perf-server.
 This helps ensure the JVM for both the perf-server and perf-runner(s) have compiled all JIT related optimizations and garbage collection events have been normalized.
 After this burn-in period the perf-runner instances will begin to offer up a consistent amount of load intended to bring the perf-server into a state of stable load.
 Effort is taken to ensure that from the perf-server and perf-client perspective there should be as little variation in performance from one run to another.
 Given the same constant request rate and the same amount of queued requests on the perf-client, and the same webapp deployed with the same assets on the perf-server there should be little no variation between muitple runs.

 In this way if a change in the monitored metrics are detected then it may be important to determine what the source the variation is.
 Has a new version of Jetty been deployed in the perf-server?
 Have there been changes in the underlying docker instance of the perf-server?
 Differences in the JDK between runs?

-Currently we use a combination of Stackdriver and logging within the perf-server and perf-runner instances to gather data.
+In terms of a monitoring dashboard, currently we use a combination of Stackdriver and logging within the perf-server and perf-runner instances to gather data.

 On the Stackdriver side of things we are interested in: